Beijing Capital International Airport: Facilities

-The T3 food-service area is called a "global kitchen," where 72 stores provide food ranging from formal dishes to fast food, from Chinese to western, and from bakery goods to ice cream.
+The T3 food-service area is called a "global kitchen", where 72 stores provide food ranging from formal dishes to fast food, from Chinese to Western, and from bakery goods to ice cream.
 Airport officials have promised that people who buy products at the airport will find the same prices in central Beijing.
 In addition to food and beverage areas, there is a 16200 m2 domestic retail area, a 12600 m2 duty-free-store area and a nearly 7200 m2 convenience-service area, which includes banks, business centers, Internet services and more.
 At 45200 m2, the commercial area is twice the size of Beijing's Lufthansa Shopping Center.

 The terminal provides 72 aerobridges or jetways and is further complemented with remote parking bays that bring the total number of gates to 150.
 Terminal 3 comes with an additional runway.
 It increases BCIA's total capacity by 72 million passengers per year to approximately 90 million.

 Airbus A380

 The terminal has gates and a nearby runway that can handle the Airbus A380.
 This capability was proven when Singapore Airlines briefly offered A380 flights to Beijing in August 2008 during the Summer Olympics.
 Emirates started its scheduled daily operation to Dubai on 1 August 2010.
 Singapore Airlines has been using an A380 since June 2014 and increased to two A380s in 2015.
-China Southern Airlines operated two flights to Guangzhou Baiyun Airport, Chongqing Jiangbei Airport, and Amsterdam Schiphol Airport starting from 2011, 2013, and 2015.
+China Southern Airlines operated two flights to Guangzhou Baiyun Airport, Chongqing Jiangbei Airport, and Amsterdam Schiphol Airport starting from 2011, 2013, and 2015 before retiring them in 2023.
 Lufthansa has been using these facilities since October 2010 to handle up to five A380 flights per week.